lightbluex/Vimrc/README.md

 ## About Windows ##

-You can install this vimrc in Windows system, just change the Vundle's path in vimrc to the path where your Vundle actual is.
+You can install this vimrc in Windows system, just change the Vundle's path in vimrc to the path where your Vundle actually is.
 Or just view the latest introduction from [Vundle][vundle].

 ## Others ##

 You can manage the plugins by typing `:BundleList` in vim.
 Select the plugin and press `d` to delete the plugin.
 Press `?` in Vundle to see help of Vundle.

-f you have any questions or opinions, welcome to contact me here or by Email:[ericxia7@gmail.com][email].
+If you have any questions or opinions, welcome to contact me here or by Email:[ericxia7@gmail.com][email].

 [vundle]: https://github.com/gmarik/vundle